vrevelina/BSAN6070-CA-Revelina/CA05/CA05_A/README.md

 ## Usage

 There are 3 parts contained in the CA05_A.ipynb notebook file:
-* Part 1: Logistic Regression
+* Part 1: Logistic Regression\
-..
   Build a binary classifier model to predict the CVD Risk (Yes/No, or 1/0) using a Logistic Regression Model with the best performance possible.
-* Part 2: Feature Importance
+* Part 2: Feature Importance\
-..
   Display the Feature Importance of all the features sorted in the order of decreasing influence on the CVD Risk.
-* Part 3: Evaluate Performance
+* Part 3: Evaluate Performance\
-..
   Evaluate the performance of your model (including ROC Curve), explain the performance and draw a meaningful conclusion.